 School will work with parents and other relevant professionals to minimise absence for reasons of ill health.
-This may be in the form of specific support or resources used within school or by sourcing
+This may be in the form of reasonable adjustments, specific support or resources used within school, or by sourcing appropriate provision at another establishment.
+When education is to be provided at an alternative location, this should always be done via the use of a direction (please see section 6, below).

-When a pupil has been absent from school for an extended period, the head teacher, the class teacher and other support services will work with the family to ensure that a smooth reintegration is achieved.
+When a pupil has been absent from school for an extended period, the head teacher and/ or class teacher and other support services will work with the family to ensure that a smooth reintegration is achieved.